By Brian Hymas | 35-Year Treasure Valley Native | Boise Real Estate Agent

 Frequently Asked Questions

-Is Boise Idaho a good place to live?
 Yes — for the right person.
 Excellent cost of living relative to income, exceptional outdoor access, genuine community feel, low crime, and conservative values.
 Not ideal for people who require major city density, public transit, or professional sports.

-What are the cons of living in Boise Idaho?
-Rising home prices, infrastructure lagging behind growth, no public transit, geographic isolation, one freeway, and temperature extremes at both ends of the year.
+Rising home prices, infrastructure lagging behind population growth, no practical public transportation, geographic isolation from major metros, one freeway (I-84) handling all valley traffic, and temperature extremes on both ends of the year.

-Is Boise Idaho conservative?
 Yes.
 Idaho is one of the most politically conservative states in the country.
-Boise proper leans more moderate than the surrounding valley, but the overall culture of the Treasure Valley reflects conservative values strongly.
+Boise proper leans more moderate than the surrounding valley, but the overall culture of the Treasure Valley reflects conservative values strongly — pro-Second Amendment, limited government, strong community and family orientation.

-Is it expensive to live in Boise Idaho?
-Relative to where most people are moving from — no. Property taxes are low, income taxes are moderate, and home prices are still below California, Washington, and Colorado for comparable square footage.
-Relative to what Boise was five years ago — yes, it’s more expensive.
+Relative to where most people are moving from — no. Property taxes are low (primary residence exemption on the first $125,000 of assessed value), income tax is a flat 5.8%, and home prices are still below California, Washington, and Colorado for comparable square footage.
+Relative to what Boise was five years ago — yes, it’s meaningfully more expensive.
+The bargain days of 2018–2019 are over.

-What is the weather like in Boise Idaho?
 Four real seasons.
-Cold but manageable winters (0–15°F overnight at worst, most snow gone by afternoon).
-Warm dry summers with 5–20 days over 100°F. Excellent spring and fall.
+Cold but manageable winters (0–15°F overnight at worst, most snow gone by early afternoon).
+Warm dry summers with 5–20 days over 100°F. Spring and fall are exceptional.
 About 10 inches of annual rainfall — much drier than the Pacific Northwest.
+Air inversions (trapped particulates near valley floor) happen once or twice per winter, typically lasting a few days each.

 Thinking About Making the Move?